letizia-sorrentino/letizia-sorrentino/README.md

 I enjoy developing web apps that feature readable code, user experience and design aesthetics.
 I blog about sustainability and zero waste, and have one masters' degree in linguistics and one in marketing.

 - 🔭 I’m currently working on a recipe full stack web app and my portfolio.
-- 🌱 I’m currently learning typescript.
+- 🌱 I’m currently learning TypeScript.
 - 💻 Next project: remake my blog in React.

 ### Links: